 The increasing frequency of natural disasters, inclement weather, and other security concerns also necessitate data center relocation project plans.

-Reduction in capital expenses: While potential reduction in size or energy consumption undoubtedly informs a company’s need to relocate their data center, there are several states offering data center-specific tax breaks to incentivize major tech companies to expand into growing markets.
+Reduction in Capital Expenses: While reductions in size or energy consumption undoubtedly influence a company’s need to moving their data center, several U.S. states are offering data center-specific tax breaks that incentivize major tech companies to expand/relocate into their states to grow markets.

-Improved energy efficiency: Five years ago, The New York Times released a scathing review of data center energy practices, noting that data centers can waste 90% of the energy they pull from the grid.
-Much of this waste stems from the internal temperature regulation required for data center equipment to run optimally.
+Improved Energy Efficiency: In 2012, The New York Times released a scathing review of data center energy practices, noting that data centers generally waste up to 90% of the energy they pull from the grid.
+Much of this waste stems from the internal temperature regulator required for data center equipment to run optimally.
 Consequently, many companies are relocating their data centers to more hospitable climates that allow them to minimize energy consumption and environmental impact.

-Data center relocations will invariably introduce challenges that are unique to that specific data center and location, but there are several common issues businesses often encounter:
+Data Center Relocations invariably introduce challenges that are unique to specific data center infrastructure and location, but there are several common issues businesses often encounter: